Losant/losant-docs/docs/devices/device-recipes.md

+description: Learn about how device recipes can give you the power to create devices in bulk for your Losant application.

 # Device Recipes

 A device recipe is a template (or 'recipe') for creating devices.
 If you have many devices that are the same or very similar, you can use device recipes to make creating those devices much easier.